Search & Buy Beijing Capital Airlines Flights

 Beijing Airlines takes on new business venture

 A worker labors at the construction site of the main terminal for the new airport in Daxing district, Beijing.
+The new airport will feature a brand new airline, Xiongan Airlines.

 Seven years after its establishment, a subsidiary company under Air China has once again come under the spotlight.